nantiamak/sql4ml/README.md

 # sql2tf

-sql2tf is a Haskell module that takes as input SQL code which defines a supervised machine learning model (ML), as well as a set of parameters, and generates TensorFlow (Python API) code that trains this model.
+Sql2tf is a Haskell project that takes as input SQL code which defines a supervised machine learning model (ML), as well as a set of parameters, and generates TensorFlow (Python API) code that trains this model.